wasp-lang/vscode-wasp/README.md

 To package the extension into a .vsix file, run `vsce package`.

-To package and then publish the extension, run `vsce publish`:
+To package and then publish the extension, run `vsce publish`.
-- `vsce publish 1.2.3` to manually upgrade the version.
-- `vsce publish minor/major/patch` to automatically increment minor/major/patch version number.